Mike-McAnally/Social-VR-Starter-Template/README.md

 My base template for starting Social VR projects.

-This is a work in progress!
-There will be bugs here.
 It is intended to allow me to start projects fast and add new VR assets to scenes.
 This is deceptively advanced stuff, <a href="https://github.com/Mike-McAnally/SocialVRfortheMetaversewithA-FrameWebXR" target="_blank">best to read my book</a> and try the other examples first.
 It has build-in multi-user Social VR with capabilities (setup on your own seperate VR server, see <a href="https://github.com/networked-aframe/networked-aframe" taget="_blank">networked-aframe</a>) for environment, ocean, 360° orbs teleport, blink teleport, video player, particles, simple-navmesh-constraint, physics.
 A single fixed avatar with head and hands is setup.  https://michael-mcanally.medium.com/corrections-to-examples-in-my-free-pdf-book-on-social-vr-for-the-open-metaverse-9cb1a8f7d86c